AJ Capital Partners

-Adventurous Journeys Capital Partners (AJ Capital Partners) is a private real estate company based in Nashville that owns and operates lodging accommodations.
+Adventurous Journeys Capital Partners ("AJ Capital Partners") is an American real estate company based in Nashville, TN with a portfolio that focuses on the hospitality, mixed-use, and residential sectors.

 History

 AJ Capital Partners was founded by Ben Weprin, the current CEO, in 2008.
-Other projects have included restorations of existing hotels and development of new properties, several located in Chicago and Nashville, such as Chicago Athletic Association, Soho House Chicago, Thompson Chicago and Hotel Lincoln, as well as Thompson Nashville in Nashville.
+Other projects have included restorations of existing hotels and development of new properties, several located in Chicago and Nashville, such as Chicago Athletic Association, Soho House Chicago, Thompson Chicago and Hotel Lincoln, as well as Thompson Nashville.